 I’m not sure why many military websites have these errors, but they can be common.
 Clicking the link should take you to the RAPIDS website and the RAPIDS Appointment Scheduler.
 The message states that clicking the link is unsafe, but I haven’t experienced that to be the case.
 Of course, make sure you are using safe computing practices.

-From here, you simply need to choose your location and click “Go.”
+From here, you simply need to type in your city, state, or zip code location and click “Search.”

 I tried choosing my location based on the zip code, but I received a message stating there was no military identification card issuance office within 30 miles of my zip code.
-So I had to try again by choosing my state and clicking the Go button.
+So I had to try again by expanding the search radius setting.
 This returned multiple ID card issuance offices.
 Choose the location that best meets your needs.

 Schedule Your Appointment